IJHack/QtPass/README.md

 On Mac OS X:
 `qmake && make && macdeployqt QtPass.app`
 * Currently seems to only work with MacGPG2

-On some systems there are issues with qt4 and qt5 being installed at the same time.
-An easy fix is regenerating the Makefile with: `make clean && rm Makefile && qmake -qt5` or if qmake is ambiguous: `qmake-qt5`.
-On Debian (and derivatives such as Ubuntu), the `qt5-default` package will install the required build tools.

 Further reading
 ---------------